jxaas/jxaas/README.md

 # JXaaS: Juju as-a-service

-JXaaS turns any Juju charm into a XaaS.
+JXaaS turns any Juju charm into a service - we call this XaaS.

 For example, running JXaaS with the MySQL charm can power a MySQL-aaS, similar to Amazon RDS.

-These XaaS can be consumed through a simple RESTful API, or from another Juju instance, or from CloudFoundry.
+JXaaS automatically gives you a simple RESTful API, which can be used from a [command-line tool](https://github.com/jxaas/cli), or from another Juju system, or from CloudFoundry.

 Authentication is pluggable; JXaaS currently supports OpenStack authentication.